-The LOC token is used to pay for accommodation, flights and other yet to be announced services on the LockTrip Marketplace.
+The LOC token is used when paying for accommodation, flights and other yet to be announced services on the LockTrip Marketplace.
 All accommodation payments made on the marketplace by credit card or crypto are used to automatically purchase 10% of the booking value in LOC from an exchange at market price.
 Half of those LOC are then escrowed in a smart contract for six months.
 As the rate of bookings increases, the amount of LOC escrowed in the smart contract will also increase, reducing LOC’s circulating supply.
 The other half of the bought LOC are sent to a pre-burn wallet, to be burned once the customer checks in.
 Yes, you read correctly, all completed bookings will burn LOC equivalent to 5% of the booking value.

 LOC is also be used to pay for marketplace premium features, such as credit card payment and volatility protection.

 Distributed Database Utility

 Other travel marketplaces can also connect to the LockTrip distributed database and take advantage of the inventory for free.
-All bookings originating from those marketplaces will also be converted to LOC, which will also be locked up in the smart contract.
+Bookings originating from those marketplaces will also be converted to LOC, which will also be locked up in the smart contract.
 Thus it is envisioned that more and more LOC will be tied up in the booking smart contract as the number and popularity of marketplaces grows.

 LockTrip Blockchain-Specific Utility

-The LockTrip Blockchain will be launched in late-2019.
+The LockTrip Blockchain will be launched in 2020.
 LOC tokens will be converted to LOC coins, becoming the native coin of the blockchain.
 This will result in the creation of several new use cases for LOC, as described below.

 The LockTrip Blockchain will utilize the proof-of-stake consensus mechanism.
 LOC holders will be able to “stake” their LOC in order to participate in maintaining the network and be eligible for block rewards.
 This will incentivise LOC holders to hold their LOC and use it to earn passive income via staking.
 Staked LOC will also effectively be removed from circulation.